lzx325/DREDDA/README.md

 ```
 Relavant files will be downloaded to `download/`.
 The results will (by default) be saved to `train_dir/default_config/test`.

+## Jupyter notebooks for interactive analysis
+We have provided Jupyter notebooks under `notebooks/` directory which contains
+  - an example of reproducing the LINCS drugs list using the pretrained checkpoint
+  - an example of training on a small dummy example.

 ## Training from scratch
 To train DREDDA with the default configuration, simply use
 ```